Cosmology with Cosmic Voids: Summary

+\mn{Finally, for further information on voids, we note that there are a few nice review articles written for researchers \citep{vandeWeygaert2011,vdW2016, Cai2018, Pisani2019}. }

-YC thanks John Peacock for useful discussions during the preparation of this manuscript.
+\begin{ack}[Acknowledgments] \YC{We thank Rien van de Weygaert for useful comments.} YC thanks John Peacock for useful discussions during the preparation of this manuscript.
 YC acknowledges the support of the Royal Society through a University Research Fellowship.
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising from this submission. \end{ack}

-\seealso{Cosmic web}
+\seealso{Cosmic web \citep{Tojeiro2025}}